gw67-alt/Physics/quantum-negative-time-paradox-paper.md

 Our experimental apparatus consists of several key components arranged in a hierarchical, symmetrical configuration:

-1. **Photon Source**: A controlled single-photon emitter producing photons of precisely defined wavelength and polarization.
+1. **Photon Source**: A controlled stimulated emitter producing photons of precisely defined wavelength.

 2. **Beam Splitter**: A precision optical element that divides incoming photons along two symmetrical paths.

-3. **CO₂ Mirrors**: Two identical carbon dioxide mirrors positioned equidistant from the beam splitter, chosen for their specific reflective properties in the target wavelength.
+3. **CO₂ Mirrors**: Two identical carbon dioxide mirrors positioned non-equidistant from the beam splitter, chosen for their specific reflective properties in the target wavelength.

-4. **Mechanical Blocker** (optional component): A rapidly switchable barrier that can be introduced or removed from the photon pathway to test path finding under obstructed conditions.
+4. **Mechanical Blocker**: A rapidly switchable barrier that can be introduced or removed from the photon pathway to test path finding under obstructed conditions.

 5. **Photo Diodes**: Two matched detection units positioned to capture photons that follow either pathway through the apparatus.